llama/ZPDoorbell/README.md

 -Get a copy of the doorbell server running (wex has it)
 -Copy "credentials-example.m" to "credentials.m", and insert creds, IP, and port corresponding to the server
 -Run this app on an iOS device!

+MIT License, contrary to what any of the original source files say.